 How long have you been doing nail art and what inspired you to start?

-What is the one product/tool/supply you couldn't live without?
+What tool/product could you not live without?

 What inspires you?

 Ah!
 I'm a bit of a scatterbrain so I get inspired by anything and everything.
 I always have grand ideas and I am constantly in awe of people who do ridiculously intricate nail designs but I like to keep my nails quite simple.
 I like the idea that people can re-create them easily if they want.
 But mostly, it's the girls who's nails I do that inspire me.
 They keep me on my toes and always come up with cool ideas and colour combinations, I'm just there to paint it on really haha!